Dictating into TherapyNotes with Parakeety

 Privacy for psychiatry and behavioral health

 Behavioral-health records carry a heightened privacy expectation under HIPAA (psychotherapy notes have their own carve-out), under state laws that protect mental-health information specifically, and under the professional ethical codes that apply to the clinicians who write them.
-Parakeety keeps the audio leg of dictation on the Mac, which removes the cloud-transcription-vendor question from the workflow entirely.
+Parakeety keeps the audio leg of dictation on the Mac, the same local-first model that defines on-device Mac dictation, which removes the cloud-transcription-vendor question from the workflow entirely.
 The transcript reaches TherapyNotes under TherapyNotes' existing BAA, the same as if you had typed it.

 The therapist-side piece is Parakeety for therapists and counselors; the broader compliance comparison is HIPAA and dictation: architectural vs contractual privacy.